-Olympics chief urges Japan to support Games as COVID hits Village
+Olympics chief urges Japan to support Games as COVID hits village

 However, Bach said just 15 people had tested positive out of 15,000 arrivals in July, citing it as proof that the strict anti-coronavirus measures, including daily tests for athletes, are working.

-He also held the door open to a possible return of fans if conditions improve, citing a communique issued after talks between the IOC, International Paralympic Committee, Tokyo 2020, Japanese government and Tokyo authority.
+He also held the door open to a possible return of fans if conditions improve, citing a communique issued after talks between the IOC, International Paralympic Committee, Tokyo 2020, Japanese Government, and Tokyo authorities.

 Anti-Olympics protesters held up placards during Bach's visit to Hiroshima on Friday and about 30 demonstrators were blocked by police outside Saturday's IOC executive board meeting at a luxury hotel in Tokyo.

-A welcome reception for Bach on Sunday will be attended by Japanese Prime Minister Yoshihide Suga and 40 guests, according to reports.
+A welcome reception for Bach today will be attended by Japanese Prime Minister Yoshihide Suga and 40 guests, according to reports.

 But Bach said “we are just guests” at the event, which will take place while Tokyo remains under a state of emergency.